AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### Team members

-- Name of team leader
-- Names of team members
+- Jose Carlos Sancho
+- Alexandre Salas

 ### Contact

-- **Contact Name:** Full name of the contact person in your team
+- **Contact Name:**  Jose Carlos Sancho
-- **Contact Email:** Contact email (e.g. john@duo.com)
+- **Contact Email:** aiagentslab@gmail.com
-- **Website:** Your website
+- **Website:**       aiagentslab.com

 ### Legal Structure

-- **Registered Address:** (e.g. High Street 1, London LK1 234, UK)
+- **Registered Address:** 500 4th St NW, Suite 102, Albuquerque, NM 87102, USA.
-- **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)
+- **Registered Legal Entity:** AI Agents Lab LLC

 ### Team's experience

-Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.
+Our team has extensive experience on developing on different software stacks.
+Our team developed an NFT project in the past.
+We have a solid programming expertise of NFT smart contract on the EVM Ethernet network.
+In addition, we have expertise on developing on the OpenAI software stack using the openAPI.
+We have developed several OpenAI plugins and specific trained GPTs.

+This is our first time applying to the Web3 Foundation Grants.

 ### Team Code Repos